Assyatier21/simple-cms-admin/README.md

 # Simple CMS Admin

 Welcome to the Simple CMS Admin Service.
 An open-source Content Management System based on the echo framework.
 This service allows you to manage articles and categories as an admin.
+This service has implemented clean architecture principles, a practical software architecture solution from Robert C. Martin (known as Uncle Bob).

 ## Getting Started